-Failing to remove your makeup at night can cause clogged pores, breakouts, and a dull complexion, but using a harsh makeup remover can dehydrate the skin and damage your moisture barrier.
+Failing to remove your makeup at night may cause clogged pores, breakouts, and a dull complexion, but using a harsh makeup remover might dehydrate the skin and potentially damage your moisture barrier.
 Artificial fragrances, detergents, and preservatives can cause trouble for sensitive skin types.
 Plus, if you're into sustainable, environmentally friendly products, finding a natural alternative might also be a very good move.

 So how does one balance effective makeup removal with a desire to keep their skincare routine clean and green?
 That's where this list comes in.
 The following natural makeup removers, such as non-comedegenic oils, effectively remove foundation, lipstick, and mascara while keeping the skin nourished—sans chemicals.
 "Keep in mind that when choosing one of these removers, you have to pick the correct one for your skin type.
 What may work on one person may not be suitable for another," says Dr. Marie Hayag, Board Certified Dermatologist and Founder of 5th Avenue Aesthetics.
 Keep scrolling for some of the best natural makeup removers to try.

 Coconut oil: the most versatile product in your beauty stash.
 We've found that the natural oil works as a moisturizer, hair treatment, cooking ingredient, all-natural lube (yep), and effective makeup remover.
 Just massage the stuff into your skin like a cleansing balm and rinse with warm water, wiping off the excess with a wet washcloth.
 It's also a great pick for heavier makeup-wearers: "Coconut oil is the best in my opinion to remove waterproof makeup," says Nydia Figueroa, professional makeup artist and VaultBeauty member.
 If you're acne-prone, proceed with caution.
 While coconut oil "is an effective and gentle makeup remover," according to Hayag, it "has the potential to clog pores."